aterreno/etcd-clojure/README.md

 ## TODO

-- Add some 'integration' tests
+- Keep adding / fix 'integration' tests
+- Maps should use keywords and not strings for easy use
 - Update to v2! http://docs.etcd.apiary.io/
 - Watching a prefix with index
 - Https